-Background :Remote machines owned by a company are shared with client companies through web-based service over Internet which hosts all the programs to run everything from e-mail to word processing to complex data analysis programs.
+Background: Computing environment owned by a company is shared with client companies through web-based service over Internet which hosts all the programs to run everything from e-mail to word processing to complex data analysis programs.
 This is called cloud computing.